-Summer.
-Prerequisite: APHI 520D, some programming experience is useful but is not required or by special permission.
+SUMMER.
 The purpose of this course is to provide students with an introduction to the business practices associated with public health informatics.
 Students will learn to plan for and manage fiscal and operational resources in the midst of shifting budgetary environments.
 Students will learn the various processes of business technology planning, business case development, resource acquisition, allocation, and managing changing informatics requirements.
 In addition, students will learn to procure information technology services in order to purchase, develop, modify, and maintain public health information systems using generally accepted business practices and systematic decision-making methods.